V4Fire/Client/src/components/friends/module-loader/README.md

 export default class bExample extends iBlock {}
 ```

-Or, if you're using the module with Snakeskin helpers, all dependencies will be installed automatically.
+Alternatively, if you're using the module with Snakeskin helpers, all dependencies will be installed automatically.

 ```
 < .container v-async-target